pghvlaans/sbotools/README.md

     * sboupgrade: Replace --so-check with --no-socheck.
     * sbocheck: Use --no-socheck to skip the default check.
   * Util.pm: Use a relative symlink for SBO_HOME/manual_downloads.

-#### 4.2.1 - 2026-07-23
-  * sbofind: Show maintainer names unless in CLASSIC mode; search names with --maintainers.
-  * sbotool: Show maintainer names in the per-script Operations screens.
-  * Download.pm: Ignore content_disposition settings in wgetrc.
-    * Thanks to worriedeland for the heads-up.
-  * Added a setting FORCE_OBSOLETE to treat the obsolete scripts list as a supplementary blacklist on -current.
-    * Do not use unless your repository does not remove outdated scripts.
-    * Thanks to gbschenkel for raising this issue.
-  * sboremove: Offer to remove installed dependencies of uninstalled packages.
-  * SBO::Lib: AArch64 compatibility fixes.
-    * Shared object checks
-    * Handling for scripts supporting only 64- or 32-bit architecture
-  * sbocheck: Search for files and packages depending on one or more libraries with --lib-search
-  * Info.pm: Account for leading spaces in info files
-  * Info.pm: Deal with potential pattern match warning in x64 and x32 checks
-    * Thanks to leoctrl for the report.

 ## Previous Changes
 See [ChangeLog.md](https://github.com/pghvlaans/sbotools/blob/master/SBO-Lib/ChangeLog.md) for a record of changes from version 1.9 onward.